Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-17-elastic-beanstalk/extra-17.1-beanstalk-managed-platfom/extra-17.1.md

-# Extra 17.1: Elastic Beanstalk Custom Platform
+# Extra 17.1: Elastic Beanstalk using Managed Platform

 ### Description

-In this configuration we create Elastic Beanstalk Environment using a Custom Platform.
+In this configuration we create Elastic Beanstalk Environment using a managed platform.
-When we use Custom platform for the `AWS::ElasticBeanstalk::Environment` resource, we set the `PlatformArn` and omit the `SolutionStackName` or set it to null.
+When we use managed platform for the `AWS::ElasticBeanstalk::Environment` resource, we set the `PlatformArn` and omit the `SolutionStackName` or set it to null.

-To view the list of custom platform available in a specific AWS region:
+To view the list of platforms available in a specific AWS region, do

 ```bash
 $  aws elasticbeanstalk list-platform-versions > output-platforms.json